-IBM Stock: An Opportunity is Approaching
+IBM Stock: An Opportunity Is Approaching

-My job as an analyst really isn’t that difficult; the work might be daunting at times but, in its most simplified form, it comes down to whether I am bullish or bearish on a potential investment.
+My job as an analyst really isn’t that difficult; the work might be daunting at times, but in its most simplified form, it comes down to whether I am bullish or bearish on a potential investment.

 I began to watch International Business Machines Corp.
 (NYSE:IBM) stock late last year because I had reasons to believe that there were bullish tailwinds swirling around this investment.
 I was sitting on the sidelines waiting for a confirmation signal in order to justify a bullish stance on IBM stock.

 For anyone who is not familiar with my work, I use technical analysis to generate my investment views.
 This style of analysis is based on the notion that historical price and volume data can be used to discern trends and forecast future prices.
-I have been refining my craft in this method for nearly decades in order to gain proficiency because this approach is so reliant on effectively conveying the message that is being presented on the price chart.
+I have been refining my craft in this method for nearly two decades in order to gain proficiency because this approach is so reliant on effectively conveying the message that is being presented on the price chart.

 On December 19, 2016, I published a report titled “International Business Machines: IBM Stock Chart Is Finally Bullish,” in which I outlined the factors that were creating the bullish tailwinds and I described the indicator that confirmed that a bullish view was warranted.